South Vietnam Air Force: 1974

-Although the mid-1974 assessment of the force structure generally approved of the composition of the RVNAF, the former Defense Attaché General Murray warned in October of serious failings that could erode the ability of the RVNAF to control the air.
+Although the mid-1974 assessment of the force structure generally approved of the composition of the VNAF, the former Defense Attaché General Murray warned in October of serious failings that could erode the ability of the VNAF to control the air.
 At times, Murray said, pilots crossed "the narrow line between the brave and the foolhardy."
 They flew with an almost suicidal disregard of basic safety procedures, even though they respected the SA–7 missile and remained reluctant to venture below 10,000 ft to attack targets defended by that missile or radar-directed antiaircraft guns.
-Joyriding or careless taxiing, sometimes by drunken pilots, and failure to make preflight inspections cost the RVNAF, by Murray's reckoning, "the equivalent of an entire squadron of jet aircraft."
-Murray characterized the RVNAF as "costly, careless, and conceding air space."
+Joyriding or careless taxiing, sometimes by drunken pilots, and failure to make preflight inspections cost the VNAF, by Murray's reckoning, "the equivalent of an entire squadron of jet aircraft."
+Murray characterized the VNAF as "costly, careless, and conceding air space."

-In addition to RVNAF negligence, PAVN air defenses took a steady toll.
+In addition to VNAF negligence, PAVN air defenses took a steady toll.
 By June 1974, the PAVN had launched 136 SA–7s, costing an estimated US$680,000, and downed 23 aircraft worth perhaps US$12 million.
 Antiaircraft weapons proved so deadly that they, in effect, gained control of the air over a large expanse of South Vietnamese territory, especially in the west, on the border with Laos and Cambodia.
-In I Corps the RVNAF could operate freely over only a narrow strip of land along the seacoast.
-Accidents and hostile fire claimed 237 RVNAF aircraft in the 23 months following the ceasefire.
-The losses, especially the toll from preventable accidents, raised the price of equipping and training the RVNAF.
-Support for the RVNAF cost US$382 million in Fiscal year 1974, excluding the cost of munitions, more than the combined cost for the ARVN and the Republic of Vietnam Navy.
-The RVNAF also required the services of 1,540 employees of contractors, compared with 723 for the ARVN and 61 for the Navy.
-Of 466 civilian employees of the US government assigned to aid the South Vietnamese armed forces, 202 worked with the RVNAF.
+In I Corps the VNAF could operate freely over only a narrow strip of land along the seacoast.
+Accidents and hostile fire claimed 237 VNAF aircraft in the 23 months following the ceasefire.
+The losses, especially the toll from preventable accidents, raised the price of equipping and training the VNAF.
+Support for the VNAF cost US$382 million in Fiscal year 1974, excluding the cost of munitions, more than the combined cost for the ARVN and the Republic of Vietnam Navy.
+The VNAF also required the services of 1,540 employees of contractors, compared with 723 for the ARVN and 61 for the Navy.
+Of 466 civilian employees of the US government assigned to aid the South Vietnamese armed forces, 202 worked with the VNAF.

 Murray suggested some basic remedies to correct the failings he described.
-Besides an emphasis on flight safety, he proposed reducing costs by consolidating the RVNAF inventory, perhaps eliminating the T-37 and T-41 trainers and using just one type for FACs.
+Besides an emphasis on flight safety, he proposed reducing costs by consolidating the VNAF inventory, perhaps eliminating the T-37 and T-41 trainers and using just one type for FACs.
 He also would encourage commanders to choose the cheaper-to-operate A–37 over the F–5 whenever such a choice was possible.
 To reduce combat losses, he suggested fitting some A–37s and F–5s with radar homing and warning gear to alert pilots that they were being tracked by radar-controlled antiaircraft weapons.

-In August 1974, the DAO recommended a substantial reduction in RVNAF training in the United States in order to save costs.
+In August 1974, the DAO recommended a substantial reduction in VNAF training in the United States in order to save costs.
 318 crew in training would return to Vietnam between August and December 1974, while 347 crew would stay to complete their training.
-By November 1974, RVNAF flying hours had been reduced from 672,000 to 345,500.
+By November 1974, VNAF flying hours had been reduced from 672,000 to 345,500.